Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Results and Discussion

 \subsection{Suppression of ZrO\textsubscript{3}\textsuperscript{--} and MoO\textsubscript{3}\textsuperscript{--} for AMS measurements of \textsuperscript{91}Nb and \textsuperscript{94}Nb}

 While \textsuperscript{91}Nb has only one stable isobar, \textsuperscript{91}Zr, measurements of \textsuperscript{94}Nb require the suppression of two stable isobars: \textsuperscript{94}Zr and \textsuperscript{94}Mo.
-Therefore, in order to be able to measure any of these two isotopes of niobium at VERA, the first requirement is to achieve a sufficient suppression of the ZrO\textsubscript{3}\textsuperscript{--} anion with ILIAMS.
+Therefore, to be able to measure any of these two isotopes of niobium at VERA, the first requirement is to achieve a sufficient suppression of ZrO\textsubscript{3}\textsuperscript{--} with ILIAMS.

 As shown in \autoref{fig:zr-sup}, even without the laser, the \textsuperscript{90}Zr\textsuperscript{3+} rate in the detector decreased exponentially when increasing the He buffer gas pressure inside the cooler.
-This means that the ZrO\textsubscript{3}\textsuperscript{--} anions are suppressed by their collision with the buffer gas.
-An accurate suppression factor, therefore, could not be determined, since we can assume that the ZrO\textsubscript{3}\textsuperscript{--} already experienced some suppression even for a He pressure in the cooler of 3.9\,Pa.
+This means that ZrO\textsubscript{3}\textsuperscript{--} is suppressed by collision with the buffer gas.
+An accurate suppression factor, therefore, could not be determined, since we can assume that ZrO\textsubscript{3}\textsuperscript{--} already experienced some suppression even for a He pressure in the cooler of 3.9\,Pa.
 The suppression is enhanced when the 355\,nm laser is overlapped with the ions in the cooler.
-With a He buffer gas pressure of 7.1\,Pa and the laser on, no \textsuperscript{90}Zr\textsuperscript{3+} counts were registered during a measurement time of 900\,s.
+Uncertainties here and in the following are always based on the square root of residual counts from the isobar induced background divided (statistical uncertainty) by the measurement time (for 0~counts, 1~count is assumed as uncertainty).
+With a He buffer gas pressure of 7.1\,Pa and the laser on, no \textsuperscript{90}Zr\textsuperscript{3+} counts were registered during a measurement time of 900\,s, corresponding to a lower limit for the suppression factor of 37000.